pasindud/aboutme/README.md

-### To add to myprofile, create a yourname.json file like the following and commit.
+*To add to my-aboutme, create a yourname.json file like the following and commit.

 ### Sample format for name.json